mikegoatly/lifti/docs/content/en/docs/Indexing mutations/Batch Mutations.md

 await index.CommitBatchChangeAsync();
 ```

 Only once `CommitBatchChangeAsync` has been called will the new data be available in the index for searching.
-If a search operation was to have been performed between any of the calls to `AddAsync` then the previous snapshot would have been used and it would be as if the new items had not been added yet.
+If a search operation was to have been performed between any of the calls to `AddAsync` then the previous snapshot would have been used and it would be as if the new documents had not been added yet.